Most beginner artists focus on the subject of their artwork, neglecting the importance of negative space.

 Space in art

-Space is one of the fundamental elements of art, alongside line, colour, value, texture and form.
+Space is one of the fundamental elements of art, alongside line, colour, value, texture, shape and form.
 It refers to the area around and between subjects, or the distance between different objects within an image.

 This concept is closely related to composition, as it can be used to create balance and focus in a work of art.